Rongorongo text J

 Text J of the rongorongo corpus, also known as (London) reimiro 1, is the larger of two inscribed reimiro in London and one of two dozen surviving rongorongo texts.
+It is also the shortest text in the corpus, being only two glyphs long.

 Other names

 J is the standard designation, from Barthel (1958).
 Fischer (1997) refers to it as RR20.

 Location

 British Museum, London.
 Catalog # AOA 6847.

 Description

 A prototypical two-headed Rapanui reimiro, or ceremonial crescent-shaped gorget/epaulet, 73 × 13.2 cm, of unknown wood.
 There are a few worm trails, but it is in excellent condition.
 The two holes top center were used to hang it from clothing.

 Two glyphs are cut into the top center of the front, between the two holes used to hang it.